HomeDev GuideRecipesAPI Reference

 <episerver.packaging installationMode="MODE">

 Values for installationMode are Code or UI.
-You should install, upgrade, manage, and uninstall apps from either Visual Studio or the user interface but not both, because an app may not work as expected.
-For example, if you install an app from Visual Studio, it appears in the app user interface, but operations (like disable and uninstall) may be unavailable.
+You should install, upgrade, manage, and uninstall apps from Visual Studio or the user interface, but not both, because an app may not work as expected.
+For example, if you install an app from Visual Studio, it displays in the app user interface, but operations (like disable and uninstall) may be unavailable.

 Before installing apps from Visual Studio

-2. If installationMode was set to UI, run the cmdlet Convert-EPiAddons in the Package Manager Console.
-This converts existing apps installed via the user interface to Visual Studio format.
+If installationMode was set to UI, run the cmdlet Convert-EPiAddons in the Package Manager Console.
+This converts existing apps installed with the user interface to Visual Studio format.

-4. Install and upgrade apps as normal via Visual Studio.
+3. Install and upgrade apps as normal through Visual Studio.

 Repository.config

 The modules/_protected folder contains a repository.config file, which is created during app system initialization.
-If the server has been hardened, IIS does not have write access to the _protected_folder, and the site does not launch (you get an access denied message).
-To resolve the problem, give IIS_IUSRS modify rights to the _protected_ folder.
+If the server is hardened, IIS does not have write access to the _protected folder and the site does not launch (you get an access denied message).
+To resolve the problem, give IIS_IUSRS modify rights to the _protected folder.

 Each web server in a load-balanced environment has a repository.config file.
 The file contains a unique repository GUID.
-The app system allows for the execution of custom code when an app is installed, updated or about to be uninstalled.
-The app system uses the GUID to verify that the custom code has been executed on all servers.
+The app system allows for the execution of custom code when you install, update, or are about to uninstall an app.
+The app system uses the GUID to verify that the custom code is executed on all servers.
 When deploying multiple sites, it is a good idea to copy a generated repository.config file (per machine) as part of the deployment.

-Because each server's repository.config file has a unique GUID, do not commit the file to source.
+Because each server's repository.config file has a unique GUID, so do not commit the file to the source.

 Before installing apps from the UI